AleksLitynski/tagsystem/readme.md

 # Tagsystem

 ## What is tagsystem?
-Tagsystem lets you organize files with tags instead of with directories.
+Tagsystem lets you organize files using tags instead of directories.
-Instead of creating files in directories, you create files and apply tags to them.
-When you want to retrieve your files later, you request all files in a tag set; an intersection of tags that defines a collection of files.

-Tagsystem exists because sometimes folders don't make a lot of sense.
+Sometimes directories don't make a lot of sense.
-Does a song belong in the artist's folder or the album's folder?
+Does a song belong in its artist's folder or its album's folder?
-Does an enemy in a game belong in the level 3 folder or the flying enemies folder?
+Does an npc belong in the level 3 folder or the flying enemies folder?
 Does a javascript file belong in the scripts folder or the login page folder?

-More empowering than those scenarios, working with tags is about working with sets of documents.
-End users no longer go to web pages, they browse feeds.
-Facebook, twitter, even google search results all present a user a collection of related documents instead of a singular file.
+In a more abstract sense, the way people use computers is changing.
+End users no longer go to discrete web pages, they browse feeds.
+Facebook, twitter, and even google search results all present users a collection of related documents instead of a singular file.

 Tagsystem provides a simple, performant, cross platform tool to tag and search for documents.
 Tagsystem tries to play nicely with your existing tool chain.
-Eventually, you will be able to work with tags in your shell, ide, graphical file explorer, or via bindings to your programming language of choice.
+Eventually, you will be able to work with tags in your shell, ide, graphical file explorer, and via bindings to your programming language of choice.

 Currently, tagsystem exposes only two interfaces, a C library and a command line interface.

-## Installing tagsystem
+## Install
 You can download a compiled version of the command line application from [the release page](...).

 On unix systems, you just need to place the executable on your path and set the executable bit.